MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/Tapicfg.md

 ms.topic: article
 ms.assetid: c0e642ce-5d98-4edb-9a65-1dff09aef4e1
 ---
-# tapicfg
+# Tapicfg
-creates, removes, or displays a TAPI application directory partition, or sets a default TAPI application directory partition.
-TAPI 3.1 clients can use the information in this application directory partition with the directory service locator service to find and communicate with TAPI directories.You can also use **tapicfg** to create or remove service connection points, which enable TAPI clients to efficiently locate TAPI application directory partitions in a domain. for more information, see remarks.
-To view the command syntax, click a command. for examples of how this command can be used, see [Examples](assetId:///c6d43992-8243-4f0a-8605-3152c8a8fe9a#BKMK_Examples).
+Creates, removes, or displays a TAPI application directory partition, or sets a default TAPI application directory partition.
+TAPI 3.1 clients can use the information in this application directory partition with the directory service locator service to find and communicate with TAPI directories.You can also use **Tapicfg** to create or remove service connection points, which enable TAPI clients to efficiently locate TAPI application directory partitions in a domain.
+For more information, see Remarks.
+To view the command syntax, click a command.
+For examples of how this command can be used, see [Examples](assetId:///c6d43992-8243-4f0a-8605-3152c8a8fe9a#BKMK_Examples).

 -   [tapicfg install](#BKMK_install)